gmkung/blockscout-kleros-api/README.md

 ### POST /api/address-tags

-Retrieves address tags for given chains and addresses.
+Retrieves address tags for given chains and addresses from the Kleros Curate Registry.

 **Request Body:**
 ```json